-ABC means Ana Boot Camp diet.
+ABC means Ana Boot Camp Diet.
 It was developed by Robert S Wider as a comical response to fad diets.
-It involves eating foods that begin with alphabets A, B and C. In the A category, you have asparagus, abalone, apples, in the B category you have bean curd, bouillon, beluga caviar whereas in the C category you have celery, carrots, chard and more.
+It involves eating foods that begin with alphabets A, B, and C. In the A category, you have asparagus, abalone, and apples, in the B category, you have bean curd, bouillon, and beluga caviar whereas in the C category you have celery, carrots, chard, and more.
 This diet was written as a satire but people started following it to lose weight and it works!

 Wondering what led to the development of the ABC diet plan?
 It became popular via anorexia forums.
 Wait till you hear this – the diet actually promotes weight loss through anorexia.
 It’s kind of controversial I agree.
 It claims that anorexia is a lifestyle choice, not a mental illness!